Oliver Prescott: Biography

 In 1781 he was appointed second major general of the militia but soon tendered his resignation by reason of other important duties.
-In 1781 Dr. Prescott received from the government a commission to "cause to be arrested and committed to jail, any person whom he should deem the safety of the Commonwealth required to be retained of his personal liberty, or whose enlargement within the Commonwealth is dangerous thereto".
+In 1781 Prescott received from the government a commission to "cause to be arrested and committed to jail, any person whom he should deem the safety of the Commonwealth required to be retained of his personal liberty, or whose enlargement within the Commonwealth is dangerous thereto".
 He with his brother James and Jonathan and Amos Lawrence, and eleven others, were appointed to a committee to determine that the resolves of the continental congress relative to the "Test Oath", so-called, "be faithfully carried into effect".

-Dr. Prescott was incorporated a Fellow of the American Academy of Arts and Sciences in 1780.
+Prescott was incorporated a Fellow of the American Academy of Arts and Sciences in 1780.
 Also, one of the trustees of the Groton Academy, and the first president of the board.
 He was in stature six feet in height, somewhat corpulent, and possessed and ever practiced a peculiar suavity and politeness of manners, and a gentlemanly deportment, which strongly endeared him to the people, always commanding esteem and respect.

-He and Lydia Baldwin were wed in 1756.
+He and Lydia Baldwin married in 1756.
 Three of their seven children died in an epidemic of 1765/6.

 From 1779 until his death, he was a judge of probate for Middlesex County.
 In 1780 he became one of the original fellows of the American Academy of Arts and Sciences, and he was a trustee, patron, and benefactor of Groton Academy.